Nonprofit Merger Study Released: Implications for Nonprofit Management

 NNSI researchers Kate Cooper and Rey Maktoufi worked with Professor Don Haider of the Kellogg School of Management at Northwestern University to conduct the study.
 The research team interviewed more than 100 executive directors and board members who had participated in nonprofit mergers in the Chicago area between 2004-2014.
 The report pulls findings from across 25 mergers representing organizations in health and human services, education, advocacy, and management support to suggest implications for nonprofit managers, board members, and funders.

-What are the main findings of the study?
+What Are the Main Findings of the Study?

 • In 88% of the mergers studied, interviewees from both the acquired and acquiring organizations felt the organization was better positioned to achieve organizational goals and increase impact.